oVirt/ovirt-site/source/feature/hostconfiguration.html.md

 ### Open Issues

-*   Should we expose more related conf files (should host profiles should be separated from this feature - <https://bugzilla.redhat.com/show_bug.cgi?id=838096>)
+*   Should we expose more related conf files (should host profiles should be separated from this feature - <https://bugzilla.redhat.com/show_bug.cgi?id=838096>)?The additional API we expose in this feature will provide it but the UX will not.
-*   can RHEV-H persist vdsm.conf easily? or is it require additional changes?
+*   Can RHEV-H persist vdsm.conf easily? or is it require additional changes?
+Yes, RHEV-H does it already for vdsm.conf.
+Nothing additional is required.
 *   Does upgrade (RHEV-H upgrade and yum upgrade) override vdsm.conf ?
+No.
 *   Do we need new action group that allows to change host configuration?
 Although seems like everyone that can edit the host should be able to do that as well
 *   Notification - how will we show the user that it failed and we rolled back to the previous file?
+Entering "Advanced Host Configuration" tab again and watch the content.
+If saved or not.
 *   UX details - such as if we can have freestyle text area in form

 #### Documentation / External References